viames/pair/README.md

 If you’re already tired of starting a new web project due to the complexity of the famous frameworks used around, you should take a look at Pair.
 For a small or medium web project, it fits really well.

+Pair acquires the logical connections of the database tables and automatically uses caching functions to reuse the data that has already been retrieved.
+While Pair sends the ready-made web page to the browser, some of the most popular frameworks haven't even loaded all the libraries yet.

+Using also the advanced functions of Pair for the efficient management of the information already extracted from the DB, it is possible to create a web page of an application that reads millions of records and many related tables in an astounding time of just 10 ms.

 #### ActiveRecord

 Pair allows the creation of objects related to each respective database table using the [ActiveRecord class](https://github.com/viames/pair/wiki/ActiveRecord).
 Objects retrieved from the DB are cast in both directions to the required type (int, bool, DateTime, float, csv).
 See [Automatic properties cast](https://github.com/viames/pair/wiki/ActiveRecord#automatic-properties-cast) page in the wiki.